2016-10-28

 Consider "two-factor authentication."

-I have been using Google's 2-step authentication (2-factor, two factor authentication) for a dozen years on my GMail account.
+For over a dozen years, I have been using Google's 2-step authentication (also called 2-factor, two factor authentication, MFA, Multi-factor) for my GMail.
 Each time I login, Google sends a text message to my phone (or now with a nifty app).
 Then, in a secondary login screen, I type the transmitted random numeric code (or approve on the phone-app).
 Only then does my login succeed.
 The code changes every minute and is unique to my account.
 The crooks would need my user-id, password, and my phone to break in.

 Even if they have my account and password, they can't login without my phone.

-Two factor authentication is supported by most of your important (think money) sites.
+Two factor authentication is supported by all of the important sites (think money sites).
 Amazon, your bank, Google, etc.

 What if you lose your cell phone?
 It is painful.
 Without going into details, Google has a moderately secure, alternate method for logging in.
 See this article for full details on the 2-step authentication.
 See also this keyliner article: Using Google Authenticator